Book a Meeting

 Fig.1 A schematic explaining the underlying principle of

-reporter phage-based detection of a pathogen of interest.
-(Singh, 2013)
+reporter phage-based detection of a pathogen of interest.1

 GFP Reporter Phage

 The GFP combines many desirable properties such as high stability, low toxicity, and the fact that fluorescence is triggered by excitation light, abolishing the requirement for adding a substrate as required for luciferases.
 GFP reporter phage was constructed by modifying the lambda phage to express the gfp gene, allowing specific detection of E. coli by fluorescence within 4–6 h.
-The T-even type phage PP01 has served as a specific reporter for E. coli O157:H7 in a similar setup.
-Detection of target cells by fluorescent microscopy is possible in 10 min after mixing the sample with the phage, and is not influenced by presence of non-O157:H7 E. coli cells.
+The T-even type phage PP01 has served as a specific reporter for E. coli in a similar setup.
+Detection of target cells by fluorescent microscopy is possible in 10 min after mixing the sample with the phage.

 LacZ Reporter Phage